-A. Standards and Professional Conduct

-- 1. Division CJA Panel members must provide high quality representation consistent with the best practices of the legal profession and commensurate with those services rendered when counsel is privately retained.
+- A. Standards and Professional Conduct - 1.
+Each Division CJA Panel members must provide high quality representation consistent with the best practices of the legal profession and commensurate with those services rendered when counsel is privately retained.
 See Polk County v.
 Dodson, 454 U.S. 312, 318 (1981) ("Once a lawyer has undertaken the representation of an accused, the duties and obligations are the same whether the lawyer is privately retained, appointed, or serving in a legal aid or defender program." (quoting ABA Standards for Criminal Justice section 4-3.9 (2d ed.
 1980))). - 2.
-Attorneys appointed under the CJA must conform to the highest standards of professional conduct, including the American Bar Association's Model Rules of Professional Conduct, the American Bar Association's Model Code of Professional Conduct, the Texas Disciplinary Rules of Professional Conduct, and other standards for professional conduct adopted by the Court. - 3.
-Each Division CJA Panel member must notify within 10 days the chair of the Division CJA Committee after: 1) being notified that a complaint has been filed against the Panel member with any licensing authority, grievance committee, or administrative body; 2) being notified that any authority, committee or body has taken action against the Panel member, or 3) being notified when a finding of contempt, sanction, or reprimand has been issued against the Panel member by any court.

-B. Training and Continuing Legal Education

-- 1. Attorneys on the Division CJA Panel are expected to remain current with developments in federal criminal defense law, practice, and procedure. - 2.
+Attorneys appointed under the CJA must conform to the highest standards of professional conduct, including the American Bar Association's Model Rules of Professional Conduct, the American Bar Association's Model Code of Professional Conduct, the Texas Disciplinary Rules of Professional Conduct, and other standards for professional conduct adopted by the Court.

+- Each Division CJA Panel member must notify within 10 days the chair of the Division CJA Committee and the CJA Supervising Attorney after: 1) being notified that a complaint has been filed against the Panel member with any licensing authority, grievance committee, or administrative body; 2) being notified that any authority, committee or body has taken action against the Panel member, or 3) being notified when a finding of contempt, sanction, or reprimand has been issued against the Panel member by any court. - B. Training and Continuing Legal Education - 1.
+Attorneys on the Division CJA Panel are expected to remain current with developments in federal criminal defense law, practice, and procedure. - 2.
 Attorneys on the Division CJA Panel are expected to attend seminars sponsored by the Federal Public Defender. - 3.
 Attorneys on the Division CJA Panel will be guided in their practice by the Federal Adaptation of the National Legal Aid and Defender Association Performance Guidelines for Criminal Defense Representations. - 4.
-CJA panel members must annually attend continuing legal education relevant to federal criminal practice and report any such attendance to the Committee. - Failure to comply with these training and legal education requirements may be grounds for removal from the CJA Panel.

-C. Facilities and Technology Requirements

-- 1. CJA Panel attorneys must have the facilities, resources, and technological capability to effectively and efficiently manage assigned cases. - 2.
-CJA Panel attorneys must comply with the requirements of electronic filing and eVoucher. - 3.
-CJA Panel attorneys must know and abide by procedures related to requests for investigative, expert, and other services.

-D. Continuing Representation
+Attorneys on the Division CJA Panel must annually attend continuing legal education relevant to federal criminal practice and report any such attendance to the Committee. - 5 Failure to comply with these training and legal education requirements may be grounds for removal from the CJA Panel. - C. Facilities and Technology Requirements - 1.
+Attorneys on the Division CJA Panel must have the facilities, resources, and technological capability to effectively and efficiently manage assigned cases. - 2.
+Attorneys on the Division CJA Panel must comply with the requirements of electronic filing and eVoucher. - 3.
+Attorneys on the Division CJA Panel must know and abide by procedures related to requests for investigative, expert, and other services. - D. Continuing Representation